baentsch/oqs-software/haproxy/README.md

 ### Docker hub availability

-The docker image containing all components as described here is available at Dockerhub under the name `openqsafe/haproxy-ubuntu`.
+The docker images containing all components as described here is available at Dockerhub under the name `openqsafe/haproxy-ubuntu` and `openqsafe/haproxy-alpine` respectively.

 ### Building

-The docker image providing the core functionality described can be build by running the script `scripts/dockerbuild.sh`.
+The docker image providing the core functionality described can be build by running the script `scripts/ubuntu-dockerbuild.sh`.
 The script has been validated to run OK under Linux and OSX with docker [installed](https://docs.docker.com/install/).

 ## More realistic setup: Separating CA and HAproxy